Marianna Paulucci: Life and work

 In 1887, after her husband's death, and ten years after her father died, the Marquise had to abandon her studies as well as her collections so she could devote her energies almost entirely to the administration of her significant family affairs.
 To do so, she donated her collections of non-marine molluscs (dating back to 1862, when she was just 27 years old) to the Natural History Museum at the University of Florence and her bird collection of about 1,200 specimens ones to the Municipality of San Gimignano, Italy.
+Their family villa Sammezzano was made with artistic styles from Alhambra of Granada, the Alcazar of Seville, the Taj Mahal, Persian and Egyptian architecture.
+The building was begun by Paulucci's father and completed by her.
+The villa is listed in the Italian Code of Cultural Heritage and Landscapes (Codice dei beni culturali e del paesaggio) and the location was used in several movies sets including Il racconto dei racconti in 2015.

-Her herb collection of 4,153 specimens belonging to 1,492 different species was donated to the Galileo Galilei Technical Institute.
-She died on 7 December 1919 in her villa near Regello.
+Her herbarium collection of 4,153 specimens belonging to 1,492 different species was donated to the Galileo Galilei Technical Institute.
+She died on 7 December 1919 in her villa in Regello.